cloud66/help-old/_posts/getting-started/2013-09-25-your-first-stack.md

 layout: post
 template: two-col
 nav_sticky: true
-title:  "First Steps with Cloud 66"
+title:  "Building your first stack"
-date:   2013-09-24 10:51:22
+date:   2037-12-24 10:51:22
 categories: getting-started
-lead: Code to Cloud in 5 Minutes - Deploying your first Cloud 66 stack
+lead: It's really easy to build your first stack
 ---

-## 1. Start a Stack
+## 1. Start a stack
-Go to the <a href="https://www.cloud66.com/dashboard" target="_blank">Cloud 66 Dashboard</a> and click 'Build Stack'.
+Visit the <a href="https://www.cloud66.com/dashboard" target="_blank">Cloud 66 Dashboard</a> and click <i>Build Stack</i>.

 ![First Stack](http://cdn.cloud66.com.s3.amazonaws.com/images/help/first_stack.png)

-## 2. Accessing Your Code
+## 2. Accessing your code
-Add your unique SSH key to your Git repository.
-This will allow Cloud 66 to analyze your code and suggest the stack configuration to deploy.
+If you have a <b>private Git repository</b>, please add the unique SSH key provided to your Git account.
+If you have a <b>public repository</b>, feel free to jump to the next step.

 ![Accessing Git](http://cdn.cloud66.com.s3.amazonaws.com/images/help/accessing_git.png)

-## 3. Tell Us About Your App
+## 3. Tell us about your app
-Simply point Cloud 66 to your Git repository and give your stack a name.
+Provide us with a URL to your Git repository, give your stack a name and select which environment to deploy in.

 ![About Your App](http://cdn.cloud66.com.s3.amazonaws.com/images/help/app_info.png)

-## 4. Cloud 66 Gets to Work
+## 4. Cloud 66 gets to work
-Cloud 66 now analyzes your app.
-This takes around 10 - 15 seconds.
+Cloud 66 will then analyze your application, which takes around 15 seconds depending on the size of repository.

 ![Analyzing](http://cdn.cloud66.com.s3.amazonaws.com/images/help/analyzing_your_app.png)

-## 5. Last Stop Before Cloud
+## 5. Choose your setup
-Now Cloud 66 shows you the results of the analysis and how it is going to build your full stack.
+You are now shown the results of our analysis, and you can choose how you would like to setup your stack.
 ![Analysis Results](http://cdn.cloud66.com.s3.amazonaws.com/images/help/analysis_results.png)

 ![Where to Deploy](http://cdn.cloud66.com.s3.amazonaws.com/images/help/where_to_deploy.png)

-## 6. Let the Builders Work
+## 6. Let the builders work
 Cloud 66 now gets to work and fires up servers in your cloud (or provisions your own servers).
-It then configures the servers and deploys your app to them.
+We then configure your servers based on our analysis and deploy your application to them.

 ![Working](http://cdn.cloud66.com.s3.amazonaws.com/images/help/building_app.png)

-## 7. You Are Done!
+## 7. You're done!
 It's done.
-You now have a fully working stack with your app running.
-You can now see some tips on the stack if you would like to to add load balancing, SSL or backups and more to your stack.
-It's all done in one place.
+You now have a fully working stack with your application running, and are free to manage it with [backups](LINK), [scaling](LINK), [security](LINK) and so on.

 ![Done](http://cdn.cloud66.com.s3.amazonaws.com/images/help/app_done.png)